Biden administration to lift pandemic border restrictions

 Republicans demanded Wednesday that the Biden administration keep Title 42 in place for public health reasons, noting that travelers are still wearing masks on airplanes and buses and that an even higher influx would overwhelm the Border Patrol and distract them from stopping drug and human smugglers.
 Admitting migrants into the United States will only add them to the massive backlogs in federal immigration courts, leaving cases unresolved, they said.

 Sen. James Lankford (R-Okla.), a member of the Senate Committee on Homeland Security and Government Affairs, said he has been asking the Biden administration for months about its plan for a post-Title 42 scenario.
 He said he was disappointed by the administration’s contingency work.

-“Their plan is to move people into the country faster,” he said at the news conference.
+“Their plan is to move people into the country faster,” Lankford said at the news conference.
 “That’s their whole plan.
 What they have worked on, apparently for a year, is the way to expedite people crossing the border and moving into the interior at a faster rate.”

 DHS officials say they will deport migrants who do not qualify for protection under U.S. law.
 But during previous peaks of unauthorized border crossings, they have conducted mass releases, directing migrants to voluntarily report to authorities later on.